Salten

 Salten is a traditional district in Nordland county, Norway.
-It includes the municipalities of Meløy, Gildeskål, Bodø, Beiarn, Saltdal, Fauske, Sørfold, Steigen, and Hamarøy.
+It includes the municipalities of Gildeskål, Bodø, Beiarn, Saltdal, Fauske, Sørfold, Steigen, and Hamarøy.
 Salten covers an area of about 9354 km2 and has a population (2016) of about 73,375 people.

 The district borders Helgeland in the south (see Saltfjellet), Ofoten in the north, Sweden in the east, and Vestfjorden (and Lofoten) in the west.
 The geology in Salten is known in Norway for having the country's largest areas with marble.
 There are many fjords, and mountains often reaching to the sea.
 The town of Bodø is the main population center of the district, while the town of Fauske is a secondary center.

 Media gallery

 Dialect

 The dialect of Salten is well known for its large use of apocope.
 For instance, a local would say "æ tænkt å kjøp ei flask fløt og en pos me pære vess æ rækk butikkan" while in the formal Norwegian language one would say "jeg tenkte å kjøpe en flaske fløte og en pose med pærer om jeg rekker butikkene".
 The words in this list (tenkte, kjøpe, flaske, fløte, pose, pærer) are pronounced with two syllables in formal Norwegian, but with just one in some Salten dialects.